Play It Forward Researchers

 All successful submissions are promoted through the work Switch the Play does to improve wellbeing in sport and will be seen by athletes, National Governing Bodies (NGBs), sports clubs and organisations.
 Our aim is to better inform and support the learning and adaptation by duty of care practitioners and policymakers whilst opening opportunities for the research authors.

 We accept research from both current or former sportspeople who have competed in high performance sport and led research related to an area covered in Baroness Tanni Grey-Thompson’s 2017 independent report into duty of care in sport.
+In this review, Baroness Grey-Thompson spoke about 7 key areas in relation to Duty of Care, they were:

 Not a sportsperson?